terencezl/ScriptsForVASP/docs/script-structure.rst

 * ``_sequence_fit_plot.py`` - to perform different fitting techniques, including Birch-Murnaghan equation of state and polynomial
 * ``_elastic_solver.py`` - to solve the independent elastic constants from the same number of combination runs with linear algebra
 * ``_cell_info_solver.py`` - to obtain the RWIGS values for different species to 100 % fill the cell

-**others** contains some interesting physics or computational experiments.